 Immunization and Vaccines

-Vaccination represents, currently and at least for the near future, the main strategy for the prevention and control of MD.
+Vaccination protects chickens from MD; however, it fails to induce sterile immunity and even the vaccinated birds can become infected and shed the virus.
+Vaccination currently represents a main strategy for the prevention and control of MD.
 However, other approaches such as increasing the genetic resistance of birds and improved hygiene and biosecurity should form valuable adjuncts for control programmes.

 Although MD vaccines have been largely successful in controlling major losses from the disease, there have always been threats of vaccine failures.
 Challenge with virulent viruses before the development of vaccine-induced immunity, interference by the maternal antibodies, improper use of the vaccine, and the use of a non-protective vaccine strain are some of the causes for vaccine failures.
-Vaccinating alternate generations with different types of vaccines can reduce effects of interfering passive antibodies.
-Whilst attempts are being made to improve MD vaccines, improvement of the use of existing vaccines does lead to better protection (Baigent et al., 2006).
+(Witter, 1998; Baigent et al., 2006; Boodhoo et al., 2016).
 Double vaccination i.e. two injections of MD vaccine on the same day, is being used increasingly to maximise flock protection.
-The reason for the success of this approach is not known with certainty; it may simply be that some birds are not vaccinated correctly at the first vaccination but do get an effective dose at the second vaccination.
+The reason for the success of this approach is not known with certainty (Boodhoo et al., 2016); it may simply be that some birds are not vaccinated correctly at the first vaccination but do get an effective dose at the second vaccination.

 Early exposure to MDV can significantly be prevented by improved hygiene and biosecurity measures.
 In spite of the success achieved by vaccines in controlling MD, the continuous evolution of MDV strains towards greater virulence is threatening to pose problems in the future.